-The Project theme, is surprisingly the only WordPress theme in the World, that holds the ability transforms any WordPress installation into a modern yet robust, project bidding system and enables you to raise up your own Freelance website, within few clicks.
+The Project theme is surprisingly the only WordPress theme in the World, that holds the ability to transform any WordPress installation into a modern yet robust, project bidding system and enables you to raise up your own Freelance website, within few clicks.

 What are the requirements to get started?

-1. A domain name – As usual, domain name is the very first step to get a space reserve on the internet or in case if you want to start freelance service on your existing site, then just skip this step.
+1. A domain name – As usual, a domain name is a very first step to get a space reserve on the internet, or in case if you want to start freelance service on your existing site, then just skip this step.

 Find appropriate hosting for WordPress, in this guide.

-3. Buy Project Bidding theme for WordPress – The theme costs, you roughly $69.99, for a one-time fee, which I think is a perfect license type for the beginners.
-However, if you want to install the theme on multiple domains or even on your client’s domains, then you’ve to shell out extra cash, with a license cost for up to $200.
-Choose license type wisely, as according to your needs.
+3. Buy Project Bidding theme for WordPress – The theme costs, you roughly $99, for a one-time fee, which I think is a perfect license type for the beginners.
+However, if you want access to all the extensions then you should opt for the Pro version that starts at $279

 How to setup WordPress Project Bidding theme?